 What’s your comfort food?

-While others take to exercising when stressed or strum their Conklin Bass, sleep or go out with friends and drink, I eat.
+While others take to exercising when stressed, sleep or go out with friends and drink, I eat.

 Eating is my weakness.
 I eat when I am happy.
 I eat when I am sad.